 By hitting a nerve, you can tap into the thing that motivates you the most to develop your idea or creation.
 Why are you doing this?
 What's your reward?

-For instance, I'm motivated by the idea of spreading new ideas and helping change people's perspectives for the better.
+I'm motivated by the idea of spreading ideas and changing the way people feel.
+Hopefully for the better.
 Today I was inspired by the idea that we are all creators - and this is how humanity evolves.
-It may happen slowly (accidentally) or rapidly (deliberately).
-So by encouraging people to think creatively, I can help humanity evolve a little faster.
+It may happen slowly or rapidly, accidentally or deliberately.
+So by encouraging others to think creatively, I can, in my own small way, help humanity evolve faster.
 We all can, when we share our creativity.
-Like dropping a single pebble into a pond, you create ripples in human consciousness.
+Like dropping a single pebble into a pond, you create ripples.

 Perhaps you can create a piece of music that will make someone's heart sing?
 Or paint a picture that makes them want to become an artist?
 Or tell a joke that makes them laugh?
-You can use your natural creativity to make the world a better place; and that's pretty good motivation for most people.
+You can use your creativity to make the world a better place.
+That's pretty good motivation on its own.

-As I mentioned earlier, distractions are annoying and generally serve to hinder the creative thinking process.
+Distractions are annoying and hinder the creative thinking process.
 If I have to stop to answer the phone or think about what I'm making for dinner - my train of thought is lost.
 I may be able to pick it up again but it wont be from exactly the same point.
-That particular stroke of inspiration may be lost forever.
+That particular line of thought may be lost forever.
 So while you're in the zone, avoid distractions - especially talking to other people or thinking about non-related things.

 There is an exception to this rule - but it's more of a timed distraction.
 It involves switching between your right and left brain to allow for a different type of creative input.
-Sometimes when I have been at the computer for hours I literally run out of steam and my brain feels frazzled.
+Sometimes when I have been at the computer for hours I literally run out of steam.
 I lose the ability to concentrate and need a break.
 But I don't want to leave the zone, so I do something that allows my left-hand brain to rest while my right-brain stays focused on the task at hand.

-Usually I go take a shower or clean up the kitchen or doing something mundane and automatic that still allows me to think freely.
+I take a shower or clean up the kitchen or walk the dogs - anything mundane and automatic that still allows me to think freely.
 Doing such a mindless task allows my right-hand brain to kick in with a whole host of new angles which my overbearing left-hand brain was repressing.
-Indeed, I have my best right-brain ideas when:

-In every case I'm actively thinking and jumping from idea to idea - but without judging them or reigning them in just because they might seem too silly.
+The goal is to allow myself to jumping from idea to idea, but without judging them or reigning them in just because they might seem too silly.
 Some of the silliest ideas can evolve into something more realistic if only you give it the chance.
 So find ways to shush your left-brain when you need creative inspiration to strike.

 Fortunately many people discover creative thinking through their hobbies, if not through their careers.
-It's the reason why people play musical instruments or puzzle-solving computer games, and why most of us believe we have a novel in us.
-Creativity is second nature to all of us but this instinct does require some nurturing - or it is overtaken by another instinct altogether: being lazy.
+It's the reason why people play musical instruments or enjoy puzzle-solving computer games, and why most of us feel we have a novel in us.
+Creativity is second nature to all of us but this instinct does require some nurturing, or it is overtaken by another instinct altogether: being lazy.